Some of our Executive MBA participants share how the flexibility of the course helped them to balance work, study, and other life commitments.

 Executive MBA participant Oxana Grishina explores how sustainability should be a priority for businesses and business leaders.

-The current speed of global warming is such that in the next few decades, if we don’t stop it, it will lead to irreversible changes to the human habitat, threatening humans’ existence.
+The current speed of global warming is such that in the next few decades, if we don’t stop it, it will lead to unreversible changes to the human habitat, threatening humans’ existence.

 As a humble human being, I want my kids and my grandchildren to live in a cleaner, healthier, and happier world.
 Where diversity of species is preserved.
 Where snow falls in the winter and sun shines in the summer, and not the other way around.
 Where food is free of pesticides and tastes great.
 Where water is clean.
 Where all kids have access to education and job market.
 Where everyone feels safe.
 Where everyone can dream big and pursue their dreams freely.

 I firmly believe WE CAN restore and build the new world if everyone acts consciously in their lives and take some steps towards the sustainable future.
 In our private lives, WE CAN choose to use less polluting transportation means, recycle more plastics and clothes, reduce consumption of meat, favour local vegetable produce, and invest in renewable energy to run our houses.